 Hi and welcome!
 I’m Bianca :)

-36 yo sugar and preservative free, whole food-loving, low carb healthy fat Aussie nutritionist, teacher, babe, single lady and mother to two of the cutest and naughtiest American Shorthair kitties living in Shanghai, China Let me show you the health benefits of LCHF living and how easy it is to find, prepare and eat whole foods in this crazy-awesome city - or anywhere!
-Let's not just survive together in this city but let's thrive together!
+Whole food-loving, low carb healthy fat Aussie nutritionist, teacher, babe, single lady and mother to two of the cutest and naughtiest kitties living in Shanghai, China.
+Let me show you the health benefits of LCHF living and how easy it is to find, prepare and eat whole foods in this crazy-awesome city - or anywhere!
+Survive?
+Nah, how about let's thrive!!

 Learn how to thrive and not just survive with LCHF!